Tarneit (West) - Mount Cottrell

 Table Chart PROFILE FAQ

-Tarneit (West) - Mount Cottrell's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions
+Tarneit (West) - Mount Cottrell's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The most prevalent medical conditions are asthma and diabetes, affecting 4.5 and 2.9% of residents respectively.
-Around 89.0% of residents report being completely free from medical ailments, compared to Greater Melbourne's 79.2%.
-The area has a lower proportion of seniors aged 65 and over at 2.3% (441 people), compared to Greater Melbourne's 8.3%.
-Despite this, health outcomes among the elderly require more attention than those in the broader population.
+This compares to 56.7% across Greater Melbourne, with a national average of 55.7%.
+The most prevalent medical conditions in the area are asthma and diabetes, affecting 4.5 and 2.9% of residents respectively.
+A total of 89.0% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The area has 2.4% of residents aged 65 and over, comprising around 466 people, which is lower than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are above average but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health